eepgxxy/ECO_PaddlePaddle/README.md

 In order to use the pretrained model, we created a new label file myclassID.txt.

-The final accuracy result on the testing part is currently about 97.568% for seg_num 12, 97.224% for seg_num 32.
+The final accuracy result on the testing part is currently about 97.568% for seg_num 12, 97.938% for seg_num 24, 97.224% for seg_num 32.

 Train and eval stages for seg_num 24 and seg_num 32 are illustrated by the following images: